-Considering 1 in 2 Americans has a health condition that qualifies as a pre-existing condition, the ACA doing away with pre-existing conditions and making all coverage Guaranteed Issue was a historic change.
-What put the “affordable” in the Affordable Care Act were the government subsidies!
+What put the “affordable” in the Affordable Care Act were the government subsidies for folks like these based on income.
 According to the Department of Health & Human Services, nearly 6 million, or 57% who are enrolled in ACA, qualify for the cost-sharing subsidies this year.
-The subsidies are projected to cost the federal government about $7 billion in 2017 and go directly to the Insurers ( which may sound like a lot, but in 2016 our fiscal budget spending was 3.5 Trillion ).
+The subsidies are projected to cost the federal government about $7 billion in 2017 and go directly to the Insurers ( such as Kaiser, Anthem, etc).
 The ACA also enabled individuals to sign up for Medicaid in the 31 states that agreed to expand and allowed young adults to stay on their parents’ plans until age 26.

 Why do people hate Obamacare?